WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 ### Set a Log Server

-Our ansible playbook sets up `syslog-ng` as a syslog backend.
+Our Ansible playbook sets up `syslog-ng` as a syslog backend.
 It supports forwarding all logs to a log server.
 This has proven to be quite useful in our testing setups.
 If you want to set up a logging server for yourself, we recommend getting started with [this repository](https://github.com/lux4rd0/grafana-loki-syslog-aio){:target="_blank"}.